-We draw attention to note 2 to the financial statements, which describes the basis of the preparation of the financial statements.
-As described in that note, the directors of the Company believe that the investments held by the Company may be fully realised and the Company may be put into liquidation within the next 14 months from the date of approval of these financial statements in line with the Company's managed wind-down strategy.
-Accordingly the directors have prepared the financial statements on a basis other than going concern.
+We draw attention to note 2 of the financial statements, which describes the basis of the preparation of the financial statements.
+As described in the note, the Directors deem it appropriate to adopt a basis other than going concern in preparing the Financial Statements given they intend to realise all investments held by the Company and distribute the proceeds to investors based on an orderly wind-down strategy.
+Due to the illiquid nature of the investments, there is uncertainty as to the timing of investment realisations through distributions and disposals, however management and the Board of Directors' intentions remain to maximise realisation proceeds through continual discussions with the managers of the investments and potential third party buyers.

+Accordingly, the directors have prepared the financial statements on a basis other than going concern.
 Our opinion is not modified in respect of this matter.